jack23247/blog/_posts/2021-05-10-netboot-netra-t1.md

 ## Overconfidence

-I decided to follow [this nice article]( https://jackwilsdon.me/solaris-10-jumpstart-linux/ ), as it described the procedure clearly: sadly, while I could reach `tftpboot` and download the kernel, it would then refuse to mount the `rootfs` from NFS.
-This was one of several dozens of failed boot attempts with different parameters, [verbose options]( https://wiki.xdroop.com/space/Sun/Jumpstart/panic+-+boot:+Could+not+mount+filesystem) and stuff:
+I decided to follow [this nice article]( https://jackwilsdon.me/solaris-10-jumpstart-linux/ ), as it described the procedure clearly: sadly, while I could reach `tftpboot` and download the kernel, it would then refuse to mount the root filesystem from NFS.
+This is an excerpt from one of several (failed) boot attempts with different parameters, [verbose options]( https://wiki.xdroop.com/space/Sun/Jumpstart/panic+-+boot:+Could+not+mount+filesystem) and stuff:

 ```
 [...]